dhis2/training-docs/content/design_for_data_use/tg_indicators.md

 ![indicator2-denominator](images/indicators/indicator2-denominator.png)

-Search for live births and add this to your denominator.
+Search for EPI - BCG doses given and add this to your denominator.

 With this information selected, save the indicator.
 Note to the participants that you won't be able to use the indicator until the analytics process is run.